Massive Nonplanar Two-Loop Maximal Unitarity: Discussion and Conclusion

 We end this paper by suggesting interesting projects for future research.
 It is desirable to understand the nature of the contour constraints in complete detail.
 In particular, is it possible to fully determine constraints arising from integration-by-parts identities directly from the underlying algebraic geometry?
 Recent progress for the planar double box shows that discrete symmetries to some extent determine these constraints \cite{Johansson:2013sda}.
 Such symmetries seem to be less constraining at higher genera.
 We also find it urgent to extend maximal unitarity to $D$ dimensions to recover terms missed in strictly $4D$.
 Another very important next step is to extend the method to basis integrals with five external legs, for example the pentabox and turtle-box and the related nonplanar diagrams.
 First of all from a phenomenological point of view, but we also hope that a generalization beyond four external particles will offer insight in uniqueness of projectors \cite{CaronHuot:2012ab}.
-We expect that the one-mass hepta-cuts presented in this paper to be valuable in that direction, because octa-cuts may be evaluated as hepta-cuts followed by a particular choice of contour that puts the last propagator on-shell.
+We expect the one-mass hepta-cuts presented in this paper to be valuable in that direction, because octa-cuts may be evaluated as hepta-cuts followed by a particular choice of contour that puts the last propagator on-shell.
 Theoretically speaking, the master integral coefficients for all-massive six-point planar and nonplanar double boxes are exciting to compute because in those cases the on-shell parametrization is irrational and hence the maximally cut integrals suffer from genuine branch cuts \cite{CaronHuot:2012ab}.
-Ultimatively, it would be intriguing to implement the formalism numerically.
+Ultimately, it would be intriguing to implement the formalism numerically.
 We are looking forward to address some of these questions soon.

-\acknowledgments We have benefitted from many discussions with Emil Bjerrum-Bohr, Simon Caron-Hout, Poul Henrik Damgaard, Rijun Huang, Henrik Johansson and David Kosower.
+\acknowledgments We have benefited from many discussions with Emil Bjerrum-Bohr, Simon Caron-Huot, Poul Henrik Damgaard, Rijun Huang, Henrik Johansson and David Kosower.
 A special thanks goes to Hjalte Frellesvig and Kasper Larsen for careful reading of the manuscript in draft stage and helpful comments.
-Both authors are grateful to Institut de Physique Th\'eorique, CEA-Saclay, and especially David Kosower for hospitality during stages of this project.
+Both authors are grateful to Institut de Physique Th\'eorique, CEA Saclay, and especially David Kosower for hospitality during stages of this project.
 The work of YZ is supported by Danish Council for Independent Research (FNU) grant 11-107241.